Red Barked Tree: Style

-A press release announcing the album stated that it "rekindles a lyricism sometimes absent from Wire's previous work and reconnects with the live energy of performance-- harnessed and channeled from extensive touring over the past few years."
-Featuring songs that "range from the hymnal "Adapt" to the barking sledgehammer art-punk of "Two Minutes" the album encompasses the full palette of style and nuance that has always endeared Wire to pastel-tinged pop aficionados and bleeding-edge avant-rockers alike."
+A press release announcing the album stated that it "rekindles a lyricism sometimes absent from Wire's previous work and reconnects with the live energy of performance, harnessed and channeled from extensive touring over the past few years."
+Featuring songs that "range from the hymnal 'Adapt' to the barking sledgehammer art-punk of 'Two Minutes', the album encompasses the full palette of style and nuance that has always endeared Wire to pastel-tinged pop aficionados and bleeding-edge avant-rockers alike."

-A guitar-dominated album-- its musical styles range from thrash, art pop and power pop to psychedelic folk featuring acoustic guitar.
+A guitar-dominated album, its musical styles range from thrash, art pop and power pop to psychedelic folk featuring acoustic guitar.
 Pitchfork described Red Barked Tree as "a shrewdly sequenced album," a necessity arising from the variety of different styles represented on it.
-"Its 11 songs are more or less positioned along a logical arc-- where a sense of ominous unease gives way to violent release before simmering into a peaceful comedown."
-Grey stated in an interview with The Quietus: "I was asked to propose a track sequence for the album, and I found it difficult initially.
+"Its 11 songs are more or less positioned along a logical arc, where a sense of ominous unease gives way to violent release before simmering into a peaceful comedown."
+Grey stated in an interview with The Quietus, "I was asked to propose a track sequence for the album, and I found it difficult initially.
 Then I realised that if I thought of the tracks as a series of scenes in a play or a film, it made it easier.
-I like the idea of the tracks telling a story-- the story was the album from beginning to end."
+I like the idea of the tracks telling a story: the story was the album from beginning to end."

-As described by Pitchfork, the album's lyrics "address the emotional and environmental costs of modernity run amok".
+As described by Pitchfork, the album's lyrics address "the emotional and environmental costs of modernity run amok".
 "Red Barked Trees", the track that inspired the album title, was said by Lewis to be "about dismay and hope, and the wonder of technology versus the ancient knowledge of alchemy.
 Will we destroy rare invaluable flora and fauna before we can research and exploit their unique properties?
-In the end is it going to be the red-barked tree that's going to hold the cure for cancer?"
-Newman stated, "It's got an open-eyed beauty to it--looking at the world as a mysterious place.
+In the end, is it going to be the red-barked tree that's going to hold the cure for cancer?"
+Newman stated about the song, "It's got an open-eyed beauty to it, looking at the world as a mysterious place.
 It's more like Pentangle than Wire!
 Wire have never made a track anything like it: it's in ¾ time, with acoustic guitars, bouzouki and organ.
 It's an innovative track for Wire – perhaps the most different.
-There's nothing in our catalogue that sounds anything like it and that pleases me immensely."
+There's nothing in our catalogue that sounds anything like it, and that pleases me immensely."
 Newman revealed that the track "Two Minutes" is "a kind of construct lyrically," a set of tweets he collected that were "completely abstracted out."